 We’ve booked our first proper family holiday abroad – as a four!
 Well, actually as a five because we’re taking the nanny, I mean Nanny.
 Ah, let’s be honest – we are taking my mum so we have help with the children and can carve out a little grown up time, so both contexts are correct!
 Having never left sunny England with children before, I’m having to put serious thought into what to pack for a family holiday abroad in order to make certain I take everything we need and don’t forget anything important.

-Choosing where to go on holiday can be tricky, especially when you have the littles to consider… Whether you decide to use a travel agency, ask your friends and family for recommendations, or just have a Google – I assure you there are plenty of great destination spots out there, and Tuscany is one of them.
+Choosing where to go on holiday can be tricky, especially when you have the littles to consider… Whether you decide to use a travel agency, ask your friends and family for recommendations, or just have a Google – there are plenty of great destination spots to choose from, with Italy being a favourite of ours.

-As we prepare for our next holiday abroad – as a family this time – I thought I’d share what we’ll be packing for our next trip to Tuscany, in case you too are holidaying in the sunshine with little ones this summer…
+As we prepare for our next holiday abroad – as a family this time – I thought I’d share what we’ll be packing for our next trip abroad, in case you too are holidaying in the sunshine with little ones this summer…

 Seems obvious, but I’ve been burned before both literally and metaphorically.
 It’s so important to use a reputable brand who you trust and know, and so it may be worth taking enough to see you through.
 I once had to buy more on a holiday (in an admittedly less ‘safe’ location as I was in Egypt) and it brought me out in a dreadful rash.
 Not what you want for your little ones!